 Tim was able to speak with Richard’s doctor who confirmed Richard’s medications.
-The doctor was pleased because he had not seen him Richard since his hospital discharge.
-He suggested that Tim make an appointment and come with his father, but because of the distance and Tim’s work schedule, the settled with Tim calling in at Richard’s next appointment.
+The doctor was pleased because he had not seen Richard since his hospital discharge.
+He suggested that Tim make an appointment and come with his father, but because of the distance and Tim’s work schedule, they settled with Tim calling in at Richard’s next appointment.
 Tim reported that he had been able to clean up the apartment but had no idea how his father would maintain it or, for that matter himself.
 Felicia was also concerned about Tim’s level of stress, as he approached these new responsibilities.
 She asked Tim to periodically complete a Zarit Burden Screen Survey which confirmed that his level of burden was high.

 Felicia encouraged Tim to prioritize the problems and suggested he focus on improving his father’s diet and compliance with medication first.
-She located a pharmacy that provided bubble wrapped, dated, medications that would be easier for Richard to keep track off as a first step.
+She located a pharmacy that provided bubble packed, dated, medications that would be easier for Richard to keep track of as a first step.
 She suggested Tim follow up with the Adult Day Care Center which provided transportation to the program to the center for lunch, activities and health monitoring.
 Richard could also have low salt prepared meals delivered on days he could not attend in person.

 Felicia stayed in touch via messaging during this transition period.
 Tim has been visiting his father once a month and can tell that he is doing better.
 His legs are much less swollen, and his mood is better.
 The social worker at the Adult Day Program suggested that Richard could benefit from physical therapy and contacted Richard’s doctor to request a referral so he can get around and manage his home better.
 Tim reported that he has never felt closer to his father.
 Subsequent Zarit Burden Survey’s confirm that Tim’s level of stress is much less.